nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 ---
-title: "Kafka Backfills Done Right: A Guide to Rehydrating Services"
+title: "Kafka Backfills in Practice: Patterns for Historical Data Access"
 date: 2025-09-25
-tags: ["Kafka", "Data Engineering", "Microservices", "Event Driven Architecture", "ETL", "Schema Evolution", "Software Architecture", "Distributed Systems"]
+tags: ["Data Engineering", "Kafka", "Data Backfill", "Event Driven Architecture", "ETL", "Data Lake", "AWS", "Microservices", "Distributed Systems"]
 categories: Software Engineering
 ShowToc: true
 TocOpen: true
 ---

-# Kafka Backfills Done Right: A Guide to Rehydrating Services
+# Kafka Backfills in Practice: Patterns for Historical Data Access

+Event-driven architectures with Kafka have become a standard way of building modern microservices.
+At first, everything works smoothly - services communicate via events, state is rebuilt from event streams, and the system scales well.
+But as your data grows, you face an inevitable challenge: what happens when you need to access historical events that are no longer in Kafka?

+This post explores patterns for handling this challenge, based on real production experience with systems processing millions of events daily.

-## 1. Why We Need to Rehydrate Data
+## 1. The Historical Data Challenge

 Many of us have adopted **Event-Driven Architecture** as a core pattern in our microservice architectures.
 Using an immutable log of events for service communication, with Kafka as its backbone, provides incredible flexibility and scalability.
 In a perfect world, we would keep this event log in Kafka forever.
 In the real world, however, storing an ever-growing history on high-performance broker disks is prohibitively expensive.